MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 ## <a id="tools"></a>Tools

 - [**Azure Data Studio**](../azure-data-studio/what-is.md): Previously released under the preview name SQL Operations Studio, Azure Data Studio is a lightweight, modern, open source, cross-platform desktop tool for the most common tasks in data development and administration.
-With Azure Data Studio you can connect to SQL Server on premises and in the cloud on Windows, macOS, and Linux.
+With Azure Data Studio and the [SQL Server 2019 Preview extentsion](../azure-data-studio/sql-server-2019-extension.md) you can connect to SQL Server on premises and in the cloud on Windows, macOS, and Linux.
 Azure Data Studio allows you to:

+  - Notebook view UI has moved into Azure Data Studio core.
+(CTP 2.3)
+  - Added new wizard to create external data sources from HDFS to SQL Server Big Data Cluster.
+(CTP 2.3)
+  - Improved Notebook viewer UI.
+(CTP 2.3)
+  - Added new Notebook APIs.
+(CTP 2.3)
+  - Added "Reinstall Notebook dependencies" command to assist with Python package updates.
+(CTP 2.3)
   - Connect and manage SQL Server 2019 big data clusters.
 (CTP 2.1)
   - Edit and run queries in a modern development environment with lightning fast Intellisense, code snippets, and source control integration.
 (CTP 2.0)
   - Quickly visualize data with built-in charting of your result sets.
 (CTP 2.0)